Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Asymptotics of the Hermite polynomials

 \begin{theorem} For any $-1/2\le \lambda <1/2$, we have the asymptotic formula

 uniformly over all $\xi,\zeta \in[-L,L]$. \end{theorem}

-This approximation takes into account the density of the Wigner semicircular law, i.e. the fact that the GUE eigenvalues are not uniformly distributed at the global scale.
-By definition \ref{F} and (\ref{SC}), theorem~\ref{thm:meso_sine_kernel} can be rephrased as
+Theorem~\ref{thm:meso_sine_kernel} was first proved in~\cite{KSSV_14} using the Riemann-Hilbert formulation of~\cite{Deift_al_99_b}.
+In~\cite{L_15a}, we produce an elementary proof which is based on the classical steepest descent method performed in the seminal paper~\cite{PR_29}.
+Note that this approximation takes into account the density of the Wigner semicircle law, i.e.~the fact that the GUE eigenvalues are not uniformly distributed at the global scale.
+Namely, by definition \ref{F} and (\ref{SC}), theorem~\ref{thm:meso_sine_kernel} can be rephrased as

 Note that unlike the sine-kernel, the kernel (\ref{meso_sine_kernel}) is not translation-invariant.
-This gives raise to some complications to compute the cumulants of large scale linear statistics of the modified GUE, cf$.$ proposition~\ref{thm:MNS_trace}.
+This raises complications to compute the limits of the cumulants for large scale linear statistics of the modified GUEs, cf.~proposition~\ref{thm:MNS_trace}.
 However, at sufficiently small scales, we recover the sine-kernel as a special case of theorem~\ref{thm:meso_sine_kernel}.

 \begin{theorem} For any $-1/2\le \lambda <0$, we have the asymptotic formula

 uniformly over all $\xi,\zeta \in[-L,L]$.\\ \end{theorem}

 \proof By definition \ref{F},